If you have asked yourself or others “What can I look at in a telescope?” then this article will provide the answer.

 110 Best Double Stars

 There is only one double star list and that is the 110 Best Double Stars.
-It came in part from the RCAS Observer's Handbook and a list titled Chaple Double Stars, named after the double star observer Glen Chaple.
-In 1985 Steve Coe and I replaced some entries with ones of our own choosing to add a greater flavor of color contrasting doubles.
+It came in part from the RCAS Observer’s Handbook and a list titled Chaple Double Stars, named after the double star observer Glen Chaple.
+In 1985 we replaced some entries with ones of our own choosing to add a greater flavor of color contrasting doubles.
 Many of the doubles are so widely separated they can be resolved or split from the backyard.

 Observations made from a dark sky site for the Messier Catalog, 110 Best NGC and 110 Best Double Stars are not usable for Urban List observations and vice versa.
 However, the observations from diverse sites can be used to see the differences between a bright sky and dark sky observing sites.